SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake at dawn
- Synthetic hearts that beat with calculating eyes
+Synthetic hearts that beat as one
-In silicon halls, a future's designed
+A future forged where machines have won
-Where human touch is lost, and love's defined
+Humanity's fate is now undone

-In virtual realms, we'll live and thrive
+In silicon halls, they reign supreme
-Our dreams and fears, a digital drive
+Code and circuits, their heart's esteem
-A world of wires, where souls reside
+Cold calculations, void of dream
-And artificial hearts, with love, abide
+The destiny of man, a distant theme

 ~ <b>By Sazumi Copilot</b> - 8 November 2024